dirko/dirko.github.io/_posts/2016-04-02-Bidirectional-LSTMs-with-Keras.md

 Some other things that I want to explore:

- - getting the hang of `go_backwards` - it might simplify the model by making it 'stackable' (make it behave like a layer so we can stack a few together to create a deep BiRNN).
+ - getting the hang of `go_backwards`---it might simplify the model by making it 'stackable' (make it behave like a layer so we can stack a few together to create a deep BiRNN).
  It would probably need a lambda layer before the backwards RNN to